 - And, I’m able to see, comparatively, I’m doing just fine in achieving my goals!

-When I was talking with Jessica about the topic of this blog post, she shared a personal experience with overcoming this style of thinking to achieve the resolutions and intentions she had set forth in 2017.
+When I was talking with Jessica about the topic of this blog post, she shared a personal experience with overcoming this style of thinking to achieve the resolutions and intentions she had set forth in the past.

 Jessica had made a resolution to meditate every day… everyday!
 For those of you that have ever set an “everyday resolution”, you know that sometimes, life just gets in the way of working towards that resolution “everyday”.
 When you don’t uphold the “everyday” part of your resolution, black and white thinking might creep in, and you may focus more on the time you aren’t working toward your resolution, rather than all that you have.